geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 b1, b2, b3, b4 = [0,3], [1, 2], [2, 1], [3, 0] # back slash "/"
 ```

-Now imagine sliding the entire arrangement of all the things we're checking for
+This is great for checking for patterns in the top-left corner.
+We need to be
+able to find these patterns when they occur anywhere in the board.
+Let's use
+the pattern of four lines we've established and move the entire structure
+around to look with the same patterns in different board locations.
+If we
-across the grid.
-If we slide the top-left corner all around the grid so it
+slide the top-left corner all around the grid so it visits each dot then we can
-visits each dot then we can check the whole grid for every line arrangement.
+check the whole grid for every line arrangement.

-I like to think of this as building a "jig" and scanning a across a Ouija
+I like to think of this as building a "jig" and scanning across a Ouija board.
-board.
 The jig is like a wood-working jig.
-Wood workers create jigs to hold
+Wood workers create jigs to hold things in
-things in place while they build.
+place while they build.
 Our jig is a conceptual jig.
-It holds in
+It holds in place patterns
-place the locations of things we're looking for.
-We can move it across our
-grid and see if it moves across any matches.
+we're looking for.
+We can move it across our grid and see if any pattern fills

-Wait, what about when the jig moves off the board so some of the parts are
-reaching out of bounds?
-We'll fix this when we create a virtual interface
-for the grid.
+up with a complete match.

 With the jig we can create two functions.
 One function is two for-loops that
 traverse over the entire grid one spot at a time.
 This function represents